JakeJMattson/EmbedBot/setup.md

 If you downloaded IntelliJ, building with Maven is supported out of the box.
 Please read the [Maven import guide](https://www.jetbrains.com/help/idea/2018.3/maven-support.html#maven_import_project_start) if you're unfamiliar with this process.

 ## Running
 If all went well, your bot instance should now be running!
-You can now run any of the [available commands](commands.md).

 </details>